piedraj/instructions/README.md

 ## COMBINE

-How to run combine together with the latino framework.
+How to run combine together with the Latino framework.

+## COMBINE2016

+Steps performed running combine on 2016 data with the Latino framework.

 ## DELPHES

-Work in progress with the Delphes framework.
+Work performed with the Delphes framework.

 ## NANOLATINO

-Work in progress with the nanoLatino trees.
+Tests performed with nanoLatino trees.

 ## PLOTSCONFIGURATIONS

-How to produce latino distributions from scratch.
+How to produce Latino distributions from scratch.

+## POSTPROCESSING

+Main ingredients of the Latino postprocessing instructions.

 ## VALIDATION